ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 </ion-grid>
 ```

 **Note:** the `size="3"` tells the column to take up three columns in the row.
-Remember that each row contains 12 columns and that elements in the row can be spread across multiple columns.
+Remember that each row contains 12 physical columns and that `ion-col` components in the row can be spread across multiple physical columns.
 We only want at most four columns per row.
-Thus, each column we supply should be spread across three of the columns in the row.
+Thus, each `ion-col` component we supply should be spread across three of the physical columns in the row.

 Now that we have the grid laid out, we can add our card template.
 We will just use the card template from our `ion-list` that we had added above.
+First let's add the tests for that.

 ```typescript
 import { Tea } from '@/models';